Measurement

 This checklist will help you filter 100+ potential metrics down to the 8-12 that drive sustainable and predictable SaaS business growth.

-The SaaS Metrics Checklist: 5 Criteria for Evaluation
+The SaaS Business Metrics Checklist: 5 Criteria for Evaluation

 1. Strategic Alignment